Capstone-Projects-2023-Fall/project-garden-sensor-array/documentation/docs/requirements/features-and-requirements.md

 ## Functional Requirements

-* Systen must be able to track a plant’s sunlight exposure, temperature, and soil moisture
+* System must be able to track a plant’s sunlight exposure, temperature, and soil moisture
   *	Users must be able to track sunlight so that they can properly ensure the plant's UV intake.
   *	Users must be able to track temperature so that they can properly ensure the plant's ambient temperature is survivable.
   *	Users must be able to track soil moisture so that they can properly ensure the plant's water intake is sustainable.